boinger/Abacus/README.md

 Caveats
 ============

-I've used nothing but Macs since 1984 and do absolutely **no** testing in Windows or Ububian's window manager of the minute.
+Original author's note: I've used nothing but Macs since 1984 and do absolutely **no** testing in Windows or Ububian's window manager of the minute.
 If something's broken in some OS I don't own, you'll need to have a suggestion as to how it can be fixed as I'm unlikely to have any idea what you're talking about.

 I don't care if you like real tabs or Windows line endings and don't bother with handling them.
 Seriously, what year is this?